anttiruonakoski/tiira-report/README.md

 ## Tiira-report

-Python tools for [Tiira](https://www.tiira.fi) bird observation data reporting and visualization.
-Demonstrative report is published at https://www.lly.fi/havainnot/tiira-raportti
+Python tools for [Tiira](https://www.tiira.fi) bird observation data reporting and visualisation.
+The demonstration is published at https://www.lly.fi/havainnot/tiira-raportti

 Components and main libraries used: